element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 For better understanding, lets look at roundtrip of the proofing system:

 1. Request and retrieval of banking documents with daily statements (EBICS request and response) through an EBICS banking client, e.g. [ebics-java-client].
 The client
 2. Pre-Processing of the EBICS Response, which is an XML document.
-Pre-processing is necessary to off-load as much as possible from expensive proof-generation and to keep the proof-code flexible.
+Pre-processing is necessary to off-load as much as possible from expensive proof-generation and to get a small footprint of the proof-code.
 Pre-processing is done with script 'data/checkResponse.sh'
 3. Present data from the previous step and the private key of the client to the prover, and generate proof of computation (a STARK) and produce the [Receipt] which contains balance, currency date and account-number.
 4. A generic risc0 based verifier can check the proof, thus the above account data can be trusted.
 5. On-chain integration (validation) of the proof-system using the Substrate Off-Chain-Worker.

-**Important note**: [Milestone 1](https://github.com/w3f/Grants-Program/blob/master/applications/hyperfridge.md#milestone-1---risk-zero-zkp-implementation-based-on-static-test-data) only covers work around generating and validating the STARK with the Risk-Zero framework - so "1." is not included yet - this will be done in milestone 2.
+**Important note**: [Milestone 1](https://github.com/w3f/Grants-Program/blob/master/applications/hyperfridge.md#milestone-1---risk-zero-zkp-implementation-based-on-static-test-data) only covers step 2. and 3., generating and validating the STARK with the Risk-Zero framework - other steps will be done in later milestones.
 Starting with milestone 3 integration with substrate gets implemented.

 ***Note:*** You may remove `RISC0_DEV_MODE=true` variable to create a real proof, expect the execution time to be several hours to create the STARK.
 You may add `--verbose` after each command (host or verifier) to see what is going on.
 Use `RUST_BACKTRACE=1` to debug.